modestimpala/OdinOnDemand/README.md

   - Cart - "Bard's Wagon",  buildable.
 Used by pointing and clicking with remote control.
   - Belt - "Skald's Girdle", purchased from Haldor, with configurable recipe.
 Used by equipping & using remote control when pointing at empty space, e.g. not at a mediaplayer.
 Admins can point and click at other user's Belt and open it's menu.
 - YouTube playlist support
+- Wide website support: Vimeo, TikTok, Dailymotion, Facebook, Instagram, Twitter, reddit, etc. Just try your site of choice and it may return a valid file.
 - Unique dynamic radio stations system with easy radio addon support
 - New Music Waveform Visualizer
   - Configurable scaling factor